sstagliano02/msds_capstone/README.md

 ## 2024-11-17
--Presentation building
+-Presentation building<br>
--Adding logic to only look at words in 2 or more CIQ Ids
+-Adding logic to only look at words in 2 or more CIQ Ids<br>

 ## 2024-11-19
--Wrestling with how to showcases model differences of the word2vec hyperparameters without having a reliable performance indicator
+-Wrestling with how to showcases model differences of the word2vec hyperparameters without having a reliable performance indicator<br>
--Adding logic to only look at words in 2 or more CIQ Ids
+-Adding logic to only look at words in 2 or more CIQ Ids<br>

+## 2024-11-25
+-implementing tests across 10 runs.
+Tking 12 hours to run.<br>